-This means that a S29 Ursack can be tied to a stationary object closer to the ground like a low hanging tree limb, a knocked over tree (blowdown), or to a tree stump, all within arms reach, making it much easier for hikers and campers to use than hanging a bear bag the old-fashioned way by throwing a rock over a tree branch.
-While there’s some debate whether Ursacks are 100% effective in Grizzly country where backcountry regulations may require the use of a hard-sided canisters, they’ve proven to be very effective against eastern US black bears, according to my own experience and the manufacturer’s claims.
+This means that an S29 Ursack can be tied to a stationary object closer to the ground like a low hanging tree limb, all within arms reach, making it much easier for hikers and campers to use than hanging a bear bag the old-fashioned way by throwing a rock over a tree branch.
+While some national parks still require the use of hard-sided canisters, Ursacks are IGBC approved and have proven to be effective against eastern US black bears.

 Personally, I’ve pretty much given up hanging bear bags on backpacking trips and use a 7.7 ounce S29 Ursack or a hard-sided bear canister on all of my backpacking trips because they’re so much faster and more reliable than hanging a bear bag from a tree.
-The time-to-weight tradeoff : it takes an hour or more to hang a traditional bear bag vs a few more ounces of base pack weight is completely worth it in my opinion.
+The time-to-weight tradeoff is worth it for me.
 I’d rather hike another hour, have more hangout time in camp, or just go to sleep an hour earlier, than worry about finding the perfect tree to hang a bear bag.

 The S29 AllWhite Ursack

-The difference between the newer S29 Ursack and the older V27 Ursack (formerly called the Ursack TKO) which is no longer made, is the number of yarns of Spectra per inch woven into the bear bag fabric: the new S29 has 29 yarns per inch which is somewhat stronger than the older V (for Vectran) model which had 27 yarns per inch.
-Spectra yarns are high-performance polyethylene fibers that are stronger than steel and used to make body armour and automobile air bags (see Wikipedia for more details).
+The difference between the newer S29 Ursack and the older V27 Ursack (formerly called the Ursack TKO) is the number of yarns of Spectra per inch woven into the bear bag fabric: the new S29 has 29 yarns per inch which is somewhat stronger than the older V (for Vectran) model which had 27 yarns per inch.
+Spectra yarns are high-performance polyethylene fibers that are stronger than steel and used to make body armor and automobile airbags (see Wikipedia for more details).